-Monitor your performance The best indicator of your expected grade in the course is the "weighted total" that may be found in Blackboard in MyGrades.
-(FlipIt (12.5% of your final course grade) will be factored into your weighted total at the end of semester.)
+Monitor your performance• The best indicator of your expected grade in the course is the "weighted total" that may be found in Blackboard in MyGrades.
+Lowest discussion and participation grades will be dropped late in the semester.
+FlipIt (12.5% of your final course grade) will be factored into your weighted total at the end of semester.

 Drop by the Physics Tutorial Center (PTC) Physics 226A, open 12 - 4 PM Monday through Thursday.
 Staffed by instructors and graduate TAs.
-My own hours in the PTC are Mondays 12:10 - 1 PM, Tuesdays 2 - 3 PM, and Wednesdays 1 - 2 PM.
+My own hours in the PTC are Mondays 12:10 - 1 PM, Tuesdays 2 - 3 PM, and Wednesdays 1 - 2 PM, 31 Aug through 13 Dec.

-Attend online help sessions • Offered via Blackboard Collaborate (Course room), TA hours: Lizbeth T: Tues 5 - 7 PM Bhavesh V: Thursday 5 - 7 PM.
-My own weekly sessions are Thursdays 1:30 - 2:20 PM.
+Attend online help sessions • Offered via Blackboard Collaborate (Course room), TA hours: Aditya T: Mondays 12 - 1 PM, Lizbeth T: Tuesdays 12 - 1 PM Bhavesh V: Thursdays 4:30 - 5:30 PM, Nirandi J. Wednesdays 5:30 - 6:30 PM.
+My own weekly sessions are Thursdays 10 - 11 AM.
 Please turn on your mic and webcam, and ideally prepare to point your webcam at your written work or share your device screen.